BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 _Fork_ is the default on Linux (it isn't available on Windows), while Windows and MacOS use _spawn_ by default.

-When a process is `forked` the new process is created with all the same variables in the same state as they were in the parent.
+When a process is `forked` the child process inherits  all the same variables in the same state as they were in the parent.
-Each process continues from the forking point and the pool loops over the `args`, allocating them to the different child processes.
+Each child process then continues independently from the forking point.
-The processes carry on down their own independent paths from the fork point.
+The pool divides the args between the children and they work though them sequentially.

-When a process is `spawned`, it starts a new Python interpreter.
+On the other hand, when a process is `spawned`, it begins by starting a new Python interpreter.
-The current module is reimported, creating new versions of all the variables, before the `plot_function` is called on the `args`.
+The current module is reimported and new versions of all the variables are created.
+The `plot_function` is then called on each of the the `args` allocated to that child process.
 As with forking, the child processes are independent of each other and the parent.